Moist Vanilla Cupcakes

 9. Add 2 cups of powdered sugar and mix until smooth.

-10. Add the vanilla extract and 1 tablespoon of water or milk and mix until smooth.
+10. Add the vanilla extract and 1 tablespoon of milk or cream and mix until smooth.

 11. Add remaining powdered sugar and mix until smooth.